BRISINGR-01/Fontys-projects/README.md

   ```

 # Pizzaria
-Semester 1 - group project.
-My contribution: the backend, `chef-space` (one of the pages) and all pages connected to the authentication - login, profile...
+Semester 1 - group project. <br>
+My contribution: the backend, "chef-space" (one of the pages) and all pages connected to the authentication - login, profile...
 ## Technologies
   - backend - [Flask](https://flask.palletsprojects.com/en/2.2.x/)
   - frontend - [jinja](https://jinja.palletsprojects.com/en/3.1.x/)